 Traditional Thai marriages are not acceptable for a visa application as the marriage has to be registered.
 You will need to have a marriage certificate issued in Thailand.
 The traditional weddings in Thailand are more of a common law type marriage as is not acceptable to the US government for the purposes of the K1 visa.

 Also note that under US and Thai law plural marriages are not allowed and you cannot apply for a K3 visa for your minor wife if you have one in Thailand.
 If you are divorced then you will need a copy of your divorce decree as well as a death certificate if you wife had died.
+See also the K1 visa as well as a K4 visa.

 How Much Does It Cost?